david672orford/PPR/www/README.txt

 ==========================================================================
  mouse:~ppr/src/www/README.txt
- 20 October 2005.
+ 10 April 2006
 ==========================================================================

 This directory contains HTML pages, CGI scripts, and images which together form an interface for managing and monitoring PPR from a web browser.

 Most of the programs in this directory require Perl 5 to run.
-Rebuilding the images requires Perl5, Transfig, Ghostscript, and NetPBM.
+Rebuilding the icons and other image files requires Perl5, Transfig, Ghostscript, and NetPBM.

 ==========================================================================
  Status of the PPR WWW Interface